SuperGokou/CS171_FinalProject/README.md

 Data Source
 Data is sourced from a comprehensive police shooting database detailing incidents from 2015 to 2022.

-Contribution
-Contributions are welcome.
-Please fork the repository and submit a pull request for review.

 License
 This project is released under the MIT License.
 See the LICENSE file for details.